When was the last time you dusted off your social media guidelines? Can’t remember?

 Emphasize the Safety Net

 A platform like Dynamic Signal gives employees guardrails, so they don’t accidentally do something wrong.
-The guidelines should explain how the platform automatically blacklists things like profanity, so it can’t appear in posts.
-In regulated industries like insurance and financial services, problematic words like “guaranteed” also can be blacklisted.
+The guidelines should explain how the platform automatically blocklists things like profanity, so it can’t appear in posts.
+In regulated industries like insurance and financial services, problematic words like “guaranteed” also can be blocklisted.
 The platform enables communicators to write suggested share text, so employees can simply use that as the foundation for their posts.
 That can remove a big hurdle for people who worry that they aren’t natural writers.
 Knowing that controls are in place to put them (and the company) in a positive light will make employees feel more confident.

 Make the Policy Accessible

 Don’t hide your guidelines away where people can’t find them.
 With Dynamic Signal’s platform, you can create a Quick Link, so employees can instantly reference the policy if they have a question before they tap “send” on a Tweet or share a post.

 Imitation truly is the sincerest form of flattery.
 Do some research about what other companies are doing for their policies.
 Some companies, like IBM, even make their guidelines publicly available.
 Or just look for companies that have Employee Advocacy programs you admire and reach out to them.
 I believe this community is always happy to help peers.
 Just ask.

 OK, so what else can you do beyond the actual guidelines to make an Employee Advocacy program feel welcoming?

 My former company, SAS, does a phenomenal job with ongoing training to help employees in all kinds of roles be absolute rock stars on social media.
 The philosophy is simple.
 When employees look smart, the company looks smart, too.
 Things like seminars, internal webinars, and office hours can focus on a multitude of topics that are all designed to help employees be their best selves online . . . and reinforce the social media standards at your organization.